 This is not to say that photographers who do more than one type of work can’t create great brand images, but simply to be mindful that the photographer you choose does actually have experience specific to this type of photography and will take the time to get to know your brand ahead of your session.
-Brand photography is very different from portrait photography or wedding photography, and a lot more goes into the research and planning with this type of work.
+This is probably not the time to book someone who has decided to pick up brand photography on a whim, or to keep them busy during the winter.

 2) Find a brand photographer who does their homework

 Speaking of research and planning… a huge part of my job as a brand photographer is getting to know the businesses I work with.
 More than half of the total hours I put into creating a portfolio of brand images are put in before my camera comes out.
 And the brand photographer you choose should do the same.